Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: Data

-Our dataset is compiled from the original \textbf{P}hysical \textbf{A}ctivity through \textbf{S}ustainable \textbf{T}ransport \textbf{A}pproaches in \textbf{L}os \textbf{A}ngeles (PASTA-LA) study conducted on a cohort of 460 individuals monitored between May 2017 and June 2018 .
-Data were collected through different sources: online questionnaires, a smartphone app named \textit{MOVES}, a GPS device (GlobalSat DG-500), and a wearable Actigraph unit (Actigraph GT3X+).
-We focus on the values recorded by Actigraph and GPS devices worn by $134$ subjects for two one-week periods (one in 2017 and one in 2018).
-Study protocol for safeguarding participant information received necessary institutional review board (IRB) approval .
-The data were stored on a secure computer and a redacted version was created for purposes of data sharing .
+{Our data set is compiled from the original \textbf{P}hysical \textbf{A}ctivity through \textbf{S}ustainable \textbf{T}ransport \textbf{A}pproaches in \textbf{L}os \textbf{A}ngeles (PASTA-LA) study conducted on a cohort of 460 individuals monitored between May 2017 and June 2018.
+Data were collected through different sources: online questionnaires, a smartphone app named \textit{MOVES}, a GPS device (GlobalSat DG-500), and a wearable actigraph unit (Actigraph GT3X+).
+Data collected through the \textit{MOVES} app, whose reliability must still be verified and discussed, are not considered in this paper.
+While $460$ is the sample size of the complete study, the GPS and actigraph devices were deployed only on a nested sample of $134$ individuals due to cost considerations.
+We analyze data collected through these two devices that were supposed to be worn by the participants in the nested sample for two one-week periods (one in 2017 and one in 2018).
+Study protocols for safeguarding participant information received necessary institutional review board (IRB) approval.
+The data were stored on a secure computer and a redacted version was created for purposes of data sharing.}